xhemalkodragjini/aaron/002-build-knowledgebase.md

-1|## Challenge 2: Create Knowledge Base - "The Library Builder" 📚
+## Challenge 2: Create Knowledge Base - "The Library Builder" 📚

-2|
-4|
-3|**Mission:**  Welcome back!
+**Mission:**  Welcome back!
 For your second mission, you'll step into the role of "The Library Builder".
 Aaron the  intern needs a brain, and that brain will be a knowledge base of the content you scraped and extracted in the first challenge.
 In this challenge, you'll learn how to ingest this data into [Firestore](https://cloud.google.com/firestore/docs/overview), break it down into manageable pieces (chunks), create dense text embeddings, store these embeddings and finally make them searchable.
 This process will transform raw text into a searchable, AI-ready knowledge base.

 In case you have never worked with text embeddings and RAG before, or you need a refresher check out [our documentation](https://cloud.google.com/use-cases/retrieval-augmented-generation?hl=en).

-5|**Learning Objectives:**
+**Learning Objectives:**

-6|
-7|*   **Chunking Strategies:** Explore different techniques to divide large documents into smaller, semantically meaningful chunks.
+*   **Chunking Strategies:** Explore different techniques to divide large documents into smaller, semantically meaningful chunks.
 Understand how chunk size and overlap affect search relevance.
-8|*   **Embedding Creation:** Learn how text embeddings are generated using the Gemini API and their crucial role in semantic search.
+*   **Embedding Creation:** Learn how text embeddings are generated using the Gemini API and their crucial role in semantic search.
 Grasp the concept of vector representations of text.
-9|*   **Embedding Storage:**  Get hands-on experience with storing embeddings in Firestore, which acts as our vector database for this lab.
+*   **Embedding Storage:**  Get hands-on experience with storing embeddings in Firestore, which acts as our vector database for this lab.

-10|
-11|**Key Technologies & Concepts:**
+**Key Technologies & Concepts:**

-12|
-13|*   **Next.js:**  Building the frontend and backend logic for our indexing process.
+*   **Next.js:**  Building the frontend and backend logic for our indexing process.
-14|*   **Firestore:**  Utilizing Firestore as a document and vector database to store document chunks and their embeddings.
+*   **Firestore:**  Utilizing Firestore as a document and vector database to store document chunks and their embeddings.
-15|*   **Gemini API (via `EmbeddingService`):**  Leveraging the Gemini API to generate embeddings for our document chunks.
+*   **Gemini API (via `EmbeddingService`):**  Leveraging the Gemini API to generate embeddings for our document chunks.
 See `src/app/api/indexing/embedding.tsx` for implementation details.
-16|*   **Chunking Algorithms (`DocumentChunker`):** Implementing strategies to split documents into chunks.
+*   **Chunking Algorithms (`DocumentChunker`):** Implementing strategies to split documents into chunks.
 Examine `src/app/api/indexing/chunking.tsx` and `src/app/api/indexing/processing.tsx` for the chunking logic.
-18|

 ## Step 1: Explore the Codebase 🕵️‍♀️